 When tarsiers are disturbed, from touching and loud noise, they might commit suicide.
 They can bang their heads on something hard or they just hold their breath until they pass out.
 That is why it is very important that you stay silent and do not touch them during your visit.
 Remember, any disturbance and stress can cause their death.

-OUR TIP: You don’t need to sleep in Carmen in order to see Chocolate hills and the Tarsier Sanctuary.
-It is perfectly doable to do in 1 day and there are many operators which organise day tours, from Tagbilaran or Panglao Island.
+OUR TIP: You don’t need to sleep in Carmen in order to see Chocolate Hills and the Tarsier Sanctuary.
+It is perfectly doable to do in 1 day and there are many operators which organize day tours, from Tagbilaran or Panglao Island.

 FOURTH STOP: RENT A SCOOTER AND EXPLORE BOHOL

 You should definitely rent a scooter and drive around Bohol.
 Renting a scooter in Southeast Asia is the best way to explore places in general 🙂 From endless rice fields, beautiful forests, tiny villages to small hidden waterfalls.

 We really enjoyed driving through Bilal Man-made forest.
 A 2 km stretch of beautiful mahogany trees.
 Driving on this road surrounded by those tall and big trees raising their branches straight up towards the sky was breathtaking.